autism-research-centre/SSC_liftover_imputation/README.md

  ./plink --bfile QC1output --check-sex --out QC1checksex

 ```
+Note, sometimes liftover may throw in some odd chromosomes/snps.
+This will get Plink to give the following error message:
+" Invalid chromosome code '11_gl000202_random' on line 1563099 of .map"

+As far as I am aware there is no quick way around it.
+Read the map file in R. Check for invalid chromosomes (outside 1:22, X, Y), and exclude the SNPs in those using the --exclude command when creating the bfile.
+Alternatively, use the --allow-extra-chr command to ignore this in Plink.

 The next step is to create a file with problematic individuals and remove it from subsequent analysis.
 This is done in R.